FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 - `notebooks/`: Contains Jupyter Notebooks for interaction and evaluation.
     - `prototype_interaction.ipynb`: Dummy interaction with the system.
-    - `quality_metrics.ipynb`: Evaluation of the trained model.
 - `scripts/`: Contains Python scripts for data preparation, statistics, and training.
     - `log_preparation.py`: Script for preparing the event log dataset.
     - `log_statistics.py`: Calculates statistics from XES event logs.
+    - `lstm_repair.py`: Dummy implementation of the LSTM repair method.
+    - `quality_metrics.py`: Implementation of quality metrics for evaluation.
     - `train.py`: Script for training the Transformer model.
 - `src/`: Contains the source code files for the project.
     - `config.py`: Configuration file for the model.